tiacsys/bridle/boards/shields/rpi_pico_clock/doc/index.rst

 =================================

 Read analog inputs from ADC channels as defined by the shield's Devicetree.
-See also Zephyr sample: :doc:`zephyr:samples/drivers/adc/README`.
+See also Zephyr sample: :zephyr:code-sample:`zephyr:adc_dt`.

 .. tabs::